diegovillatoromx/ETL-Pipeline-Spotify/README.md

 # Spotify End-to-End Data Pipeline

+Spotify is incredibly popular worldwide, boasting over 345 million monthly users as of the latest available data.
+Now, picture this: your company is gearing up to launch a cutting-edge data-driven advertising campaign, and you've been tasked with creating the perfect ad strategy.
+When it comes to selecting the ideal platform for your ads, Spotify stands out as a top contender.

+This means your company will need to dive into the wealth of Spotify data, using various tools and metrics to gain a comprehensive understanding of how to effectively promote your new campaign on the platform.
+Questions might arise, such as 'how can we categorize music based on listener engagement and genre preferences?' or 'what factors contribute to the popularity of a playlist on Spotify?'

+This project aims to securely manage, optimize, and analyze structured and semi-structured music data on Spotify, taking into account factors like music genres and trending metrics."

 In the modern music industry, the competition for listeners' attention and engagement has reached unprecedented levels.
 In this context, the ETL (Extract, Transform, Load) pipeline designed for Spotify emerges as  an indispensable asset, serving as the backbone for data-driven decision-making, strategic insights, and the optimization of user experiences.

 ## Table of Contents